gs377209/gs377209.github.io/README.md

 1. Install latest version of `make` if it is missing.
 1. If you do not have `bundler` installed, then install it.
 1. If you do not have `nvm` installed, install it.
+1. If you do not have `rvm` installed, install it.

 ## Running The Project

+1. Run `rvm use 3` to use ruby 3.
 1. Run `bundle install` to install the latest gems.
 1. Run `nvm use` to switch to the correct version of node; install it if it is missing.
 1. Run `npm i` to install latest node packages.